How Does a Campaign URL Builder Help Build New Business?

 What is the cost of setting up tracking on a website?

-The cost structure depends on which path you take: do-it-yourself or hiring an expert.
+The cost structure depends on your path: do it yourself or hire an expert.
 However, the two are free tools.
 Therefore, if you install them yourself, you will not have to pay anything.
-Moreover, if you are working with an agency that is providing your website’s SEO, PPC and social media monitoring for you, they may not charge anything for the service.
-However, if you hire a web designer to do it for you, you may have to pay $50 to $250, depending on what needs to be done to set up tracking and conversion dashboards.
+Moreover, if you are working with an agency that is providing your website’s SEO, PPC, and social media monitoring for you, they may not charge anything for the service.

-Once all tools are set, you should start to see the tracking results on your dashboard in a few hours.
+Once all tools are set, you should see the tracking results on your dashboard in a few hours.
 You can refine this data in the goals section of Google Analytics under the acquisition menu.
 If you want to do everything from scratch, you will find lots of information and step-by-step instructions in the individual Google product.
 The instructions are easy to follow and installation is fast, even if you do not know web design or programming.

 Data is knowledge.
 Get accurate and detailed tracking data by using Campaign URL Builder and Google Analytics today to enhance your online campaigns for greater efficiency and better results.

-Want to learn more about mapping the pages of URL’s?
+Want to learn more about mapping the pages of URLs?
 Check out this blog

 Head over to our digital marketing page to learn more and check out all the services Blue Atlas offers to make online marketing for your business just a bit easier!